nilsboy/dotvim/README.md

 * commands must start with an uppercase letter.
 Rest can be uppercase letters, lowercase letters or digits.
 * augroup names must not contain space
+> TODO: autoload is only possible for the script#function naming

 ### Result